vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/spring-boot-app-deploy.md

     Remember it,
     you will need it later in the lab.

+1. Also notice the application is created on
+    *Tanzu Application Service*,
-1. Also notice the application is created on TAS, but it is in a `down` state with no `instances` (processes) running.
+    but it is in a `down` state with no `instances` (processes) running.